Naoki Yoshida

 Naoki Yoshida (吉田 直樹, Yoshida Naoki), also known by the nickname Yoshi-P, is a Japanese video game producer, director and designer working for Square Enix.
 He is best known for his work on massively multiplayer online role-playing games (MMORPGs), mainly as director and producer of Final Fantasy XIV: A Realm Reborn and its expansions.

-Yoshida is credited with the revival of the original Final Fantasy XIV project by commentators like Game Informer, which was initially criticized for poor quality.
-Yoshida became an executive officer at Square Enix in 2015, the Head of Square Enix's Creative Studio III (formerly Creative Business Unit III) and part of the Final Fantasy Committee, that is tasked with keeping the franchise's releases and content consistent in 2014.
+Commentators such as Game Informer credit Yoshida with the revival of the original Final Fantasy XIV project, a game which was previously notable for its negative reception after its 2010 release.
+Yoshida became a part of the Final Fantasy Committee, a group tasked with keeping the franchise's releases and content consistent, in 2014.
+In 2015, he became an executive officer at Square Enix and the head of Creative Studio III (formerly Creative Business Unit III).